 Before you dive into headhunting, take a careful look at your existing team and discuss short-term and long-term project goals with them.
 This is necessary to clearly define or redefine the scope of work and decide how many remote developers you need, full-time or part-time, permanently or temporarily.

-Four ways to hire a remote development team in 2021:
+Four ways to hire a remote development team:

 - Hire independent contractors/freelancers